AberdeenPHP/AberdeenPHP-Website/readme.md

 In fact - now is a good time to have a look at the [webpack.mix.js](/webpack.mix.js) and you'll see the code that points to this file.

+#### Config File

+In the config directory you'll find a [/config/site.php](/config/site.php) file.
+This is a central place for most of contact details or links around the website.

+By placing this data in a config file it makes it almost impossible to accidentally forget to update a link buried deep on the website.

 #### Other Bits